ADAR102/Junkyard-Dog-Hud/README.md

 This is my main TF2 hud!

-Russ created this Hud as a Christmas present!
-It is an old version of Flaw Hud dated 2020.
-I really like the old version of Flaw Hud, but I never had my own Hud until now (12/18/2024)
+This is an edited old version of Flaw Hud dated in 2020.

+**I did not create this Hud!
+Russ created it for me and I thought it would be okay to upload this for anyone is interested.**